decentralized-identity/didwebvh/README.md

 ## Handling Version Transitions

 In the lifecycle of the specification, there will be times when the version is stable, but clarifications may be added, and when new versions are being defined with breaking changes.
 We use the Spec-Up feature to have multiple versions (described above) to enable that, but it gets a little tricky.
-Notably, we want the landing page for the specification to **always** be the current version of the specification, **and** we want all "in progress" work to be to made to the single, primary specification, so that GitHub holds the full evolution of the specification.
-To enable that, we adjust as needed the `"outpath_path"` in the `specs.json` file to define what version of the spec is on the specification landing page -- the spec version where `"output_path"` is set to `"./"`).
+Notably, we want the landing page for the specification to **always** be the current version of the specification, **and** we want all "in progress" work to be to made to the single, primary specification (the files in the `spec` folder), so that GitHub holds the full evolution of the specification.
+To enable that, we adjust as needed the `"output_path"` in the `specs.json` file to define what version of the spec is on the specification landing page -- the spec version whose `"output_path"` is set to `"./"`).

 Here's how we do that:

 - When the specification is stable, the `spec` folder is the landing page, and past versions are linked in the `header.md` file as "past versions".
 - When a new version of the specification with breaking changes is ready to be worked on:
   - Snapshot the stable specification version by creating a new directory (e.g., `spec-v0.4`) and copying the files from the `spec` folder into the new